acli/Macbook_misc/README.md

 fanspeedd
 ---------
-This is daemon that is designed to be run from init(8), launchd(8) or [svscanboot(8)](http://cr.yp.to/daemontools/svscanboot.html)
+This Perl script is a daemon that is designed to be run from init(8), launchd(8) or [svscanboot(8)](http://cr.yp.to/daemontools/svscanboot.html)